WyoBio/Wyoming-Computational-Biology-Workshop/08_sc_Differential_Expression analysis.md

   top_n(n = 20, wt = abs(avg_log2FC)) -> epithelial_de_sig_top20
 ```

-The dataframe "epithelial_de_sig_top20" contains the top 20 genes with the most significant differential expression based on log2FC.
+The dataframe "epithelial_de_sig_top20" contains the top 20 genes with the most significant differential expression based on `log2FC`.

 We have multiple options for visualizing the differentially expressed genes.
 We will begin with the Violin and Feature plots as previously discussed.
 Additionally, we can use a DotPlot to display the differential expression, showing both the average expression of a gene and the percentage of cells expressing it.
-Apart from these Seurat functions, we can create a volcano plot using the EnhancedVolcano package.
-In the volcano plot, we can utilize the unfiltered DE results to color and label genes based on specified parameters (pCutoff, FCcutoff).
+Apart from these Seurat functions, we can create a volcano plot using the `EnhancedVolcano` package.
+In the volcano plot, we can utilize the unfiltered DE results to color and label genes based on specified parameters (`pCutoff`, `FCcutoff`).

 ```R
 # Get list of top 20 DE genes for ease